tssajo/Minify/TEST.md

     https://packagecontrol.io/packages/Minify

-  b) or you can install `Minify` from GitHub directly (this is NOT recommended)
+  b) you can install `Minify` from GitHub directly (this is NOT recommended)

     on Mac OS X:

     `git clone git://github.com/tssajo/Minify.git ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/Minify`

-    Note: Replace "Sublime\ Text\ 3" with "Sublime\ Text\ 2" in the above command if you are using Sublime Text 2
+    Note: Replace "Sublime\ Text\ 3" with "Sublime\ Text\ 2" in the above command if you are using Sublime Text 2.

     on Windows:

     `git clone git://github.com/tssajo/Minify.git %APPDATA%\Sublime Text 3\Packages\Minify`

-    Note: Replace "Sublime Text 3" with "Sublime Text 2" in the above command if you are using Sublime Text 2
+    Note: Replace "Sublime Text 3" with "Sublime Text 2" in the above command if you are using Sublime Text 2.

 AN IMPORTANT NOTE FOR MAC OS X USERS
 ------------------------------------
-When I installed Node.js from Homebrew on a Mac I ran into the following problem:
+When I installed Node.js via Homebrew on a Mac I ran into the following problem:

 Unfortunately, Sublime Text does not search for executable files under the `/usr/local/bin` directory regardless of your system PATH settings!
 It seems that Sublime Text uses its own PATH settings which we cannot alter...
 Because of this you probably need to create a symlink on your Mac: